palex88/web-site-profiler/README.md

 # Web Site Profiler

+This is CLI used to profile websites and measure how long requests take and how large returned requests are.

 ## Build Instructions

 This CLI tool uses cargo to build, and has additional command line args parsed by [clap](https://crates.io/crates/clap).